six50/sixfifty/_posts/2017-04-19-introducing-six50.markdown

 ---

-_* Why "SixFifty"?
-The name is a reference to the 650 constituency seats being contested, as well as a deferential nod to those at FiveThirtyEight who've [inspired us to come together](first-tweet)._
+[^1]: Why "SixFifty"?
+The name is a reference to the 650 constituency seats being contested, as well as a deferential nod to those at FiveThirtyEight who've [inspired us to come together](first-tweet).

 [650-twitter]: https://twitter.com/SixFiftyData
 [hansard-results]: https://hansard.parliament.uk/Commons/2017-04-19/division/BE856226-DD6B-4409-9462-D8D910F942D1/EarlyParliamentaryGeneralElection?outputType=Names